University college: United Kingdom

 In the United Kingdom, the use of the word university (including university college) in the name of an institution is protected by law and must be authorised by an act of parliament, a royal charter, or by the privy council.
 Regulations governing the award of the title are drawn up by the government or devolved administration, and specify (in England) that an institution must hold taught degree awarding powers.
 However, it is permissible for an institute to be described as a university college without such permission as long as it does not use the term in its name.

 As university college is a less prestigious title than university, institutes that meet the (stricter) criteria for university title normally apply for the latter.
+A subset of post-1992 universities are former university colleges.
 In 2005 a number of large university colleges became universities after the requirement to hold research-degree awarding powers was dropped, the only remaining difference between the criteria for university and university college title being the requirement for a university to have 4,000 students.
 From 2012 the requirement on the number of students needed for university title reduced to 1,000, allowing ten more university colleges to become universities.
 As of 2015 a further review of the criteria was under way.

 Historically, the term university college denoted colleges (as opposed to universities) that delivered university-level teaching – particularly those in receipt of the parliamentary grants to universities and university colleges from 1889 until the formation of the University Grants Committee in 1919 – but, unlike in the modern usage of the term, did not hold their own degree-awarding powers.
 Instead, university colleges were associated with universities and thus formed a larger institutional unit while being physically independent.
 In most cases students at university colleges took the external exams of the University of London, but the colleges of the University of Wales and the Victoria University took degrees of those institutes while the university colleges in Newcastle and Dundee were associated with the universities of Durham and St Andrews respectively.
 Not all of these university colleges used university college in their name.